 The Colorado Avalanche are coming off a tremendous season in which they improved by 47 points over their disastrous 48 point campaign in 2016-2017.
 The improvement led to their first playoff appearance since 2014, and only their third playoff birth in the last ten years.
 The organization cannot just rest on their laurels, however.
 Each time the team has made the postseason over the last ten years, they’ve managed to miss out the following year.

 While the core of this team is incredibly young, that doesn’t guarantee improvement, as development is not always linear.
 It’s now up to Joe Sakic and the front office to continue building this team so that they’re a perennial playoff team while they build up to Stanley Cup contention.
-This summer, there are five areas that need focus before the Avalanche begin training camp in September.
+This summer, there are four areas that need focus before the Avalanche begin training camp in September.

 Improve the secondary scoring